BU1106-1718/bu1106-workshop-8-github-introduction-UAdil17/README.md

 #### Question 2
 What are the three _Most Wanted Pages_ are in our KMS (BU1106 Wiki), i.e. the pages we link to most, but that don't exist yet?
-`Hint: Main Page, Week by Week Page and Help Page. `
+`Hint: You can use one of the _Special Pages_ to find out.
+If there are less than three give me all you found. ` z

-**Answer:** Replace this text with your answer.
+**Answer:** Main Page, Week by Week Page and Help Page.

 #### Question 3
 Give me the names of three _Orphaned Pages_ are in our KMS (BU1106 Wiki), i.e. the pages that are not linked from or transcluded into other pages?